 Sharing our Research!

 In March of 2021, we set out to invite notable speakers, student researchers, and student peer educators to highlight the past year of the anatomy program here at Brock.
-In case you missed it, here’s the video of our first symposium, and we hope it will be the first of many!
-Here’s to exploring anatomy and sharing our passion with students and fellow researchers.
+In case you missed it, here’s the video of our first symposium, which was held online for anyone to join.

-Stay tuned for details on our Anatomy Symposium coming March 2022!
+Stay tuned for details on our Anatomy Symposium coming Spring 2023!

 Brock Anatomy Symposium 2021